Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     ```

-## Logic helpers
+## User Permission Checks
 The SpiraAppManager provides a number of helpers to let SpiraApps better understand the current context of the user.
 Some of these have been discussed above.
 The following functions provide checks that can be useful in building up a SpiraApp's logic.

 === "Explanation"
+    ??? note "canViewArtifactType(artifactTypeId: number)"
-    - **canViewArtifactType**: returns true if the current user can **view** the specified [artifact type](./SpiraApps-Reference.md/#artifact-types) for the current product.
-Takes the artifact type ID as the parameter (integer)
+        Returns true if the current user can **view** the specified [artifact type](./SpiraApps-Reference.md/#artifact-types) for the current product.

+        - **artifactTypeId**: ID of the artifact type we want to check permissions for

+    ??? note "canCreateArtifactType(artifactTypeId: number)"
-    - **canCreateArtifactType**: returns true if the current user can **create** the specified [artifact type](./SpiraApps-Reference.md/#artifact-types) for the current product.
-Takes the artifact type ID as the parameter (integer)
+        Returns true if the current user can **create** the specified [artifact type](./SpiraApps-Reference.md/#artifact-types) for the current product.

+        - **artifactTypeId**: ID of the artifact type we want to check permissions for
+    ??? note "canModifyArtifactType(artifactTypeId: number)"
-    - **canModifyArtifactType**: returns true if the current user can **modify** the specified [artifact type](./SpiraApps-Reference.md/#artifact-types) for the current product.
-Takes the artifact type ID as the parameter (integer).
-Note that this does not check if the actual artifact ID itself can be modified (only if they can ever modify the artifact, including limited view)
+        Returns true if the current user can **modify** the specified [artifact type](./SpiraApps-Reference.md/#artifact-types) for the current product.

+        - **artifactTypeId**: ID of the artifact type we want to check permissions for

 === "Example"